zitadel/zitadel/docs/docs/legal/service-description/cloud-service-description.md

 Last revised: October 31, 2023

+## Services offered

+### ZITADEL Cloud

+[ZITADEL Cloud](https://zitadel.com) is a fully managed cloud service of the [ZITADEL software](https://github.com/zitadel).

+You will benefit from the same software as the open source software, but we take care of the hosting, maintenance, backup, scaling, and operational security.
+The cloud service is managed and maintained by the team that also develops the software.

+When creating a new instance, you are able to choose a [data location](#data-location).
+We follow a single-provider strategy by minimizing the involved [sub-processors](../subprocessors.md) to increase security, compliance, and performance of our services.
+[Billing](./billing.md) is based on effective usage of our services.

+### Enterprise license / self-hosted

+ZITADEL Enterprise license allows you to use the [ZITADEL software](https://github.com/zitadel) on your own data center or private cloud.

+You will benefit from the transparency of the open source and the hyper-scalability of the same software that is being used to operate [ZITADEL Cloud](#zitadel-cloud).

+#### Benefits over using open source / community license

+- [Enterprise supported features](support-services.md) are only supported under an Enterprise license.
+- Get access to [technical support](support-services.md#technical-account-manager) and a [support SLA](support-services.md#service-level-agreement) that is tailored to your needs.

+#### Benefits over ZITADEL Cloud

+You can reduce your supply-chain risks by removing us as sub-processor of personal information about your users.
+Support staff will have no access to your infrastructure and will only provide technical support.
+Operation and direct maintenance of ZITADEL will be done by you.

+You can freely choose the infrastructure and location to host ZITADEL.

 ## Data location

 Data location refers to a region, consisting of one or many countries or territories, where the customer's data is being hosted.